ngemily/ngemily.github.io/_posts/2018-06-01-astrology.md

 sentimental meaning to physical objects.

 Air signs are very intellectual.
 To air signs, ideas are things in and of themselves.
-There is a high appreciaton for aesthetic and beauty, for elegance.
+There is a high appreciation for aesthetic and beauty, for elegance.
 Air signs can at times feel that the physical and social world are inconveniences that limit the potential for beauty to be realized.

 Water signs are said to be emotional, but I believe intuitive is a better word.